 The demand for sweet-tasting products is high.
 Consumers often prefer foods and drinks with added sugar, associating sweetness with indulgence and satisfaction.
 Therefore, by meeting this demand, companies can attract and retain customers, driving sales and market share.

-Addressing the Health Issues of Sugar
+Addressing the Health Issues of Refined Sugar

 1. Read Food Labels

-To minimize the health issues associated with sugar, start by carefully reading food labels.
 Pay special attention to hidden sugars in the ingredient lists, as they can appear under various names like high fructose corn syrup, sucrose, glucose, and maltose.
 Choose products with lower sugar content and steer clear of those with added sugars.

 2. Choose Natural Sweeteners